 I told her.
 I knew the prelude to the story.

-I brought her closer.
-I whispered” I will be here for you when you become lost.
+I bring her closer.
+I whisper” I will be here for you when you become lost.
 And need the mercy of a friend.”

 Now I sit with the men and woman at the local Tavern.

 I describe a portrait of a wounded Angel.